Keeping detailed and accurate accounts is vital when managing properties. Here are our top rental property bookkeeping tips for landlords.

 Should you get audited by the IRS you will need to have detailed itemized records to prove all expenses claimed were legitimate.
 To help reduce issues the IRS actually defines different expense categories to aid in itemization:

-Another important item to include is to track the interest on any loans.
-You need to track the monthly amount that you owe, payment due dates, any changes in interest rates, and the amount of time until the loan is paid off in entirety.
+Another item to track in your rental property bookkeeping is the interest on any loans.
+You need to track the monthly amount that you owe, payment due dates, any changes in interest rates, and the amount of time until the loan is paid off in its entirety.

 The next tip is to carefully reconcile your bank accounts with your books.
 It’s perhaps not surprising that with data entry there are often mistakes.

 The process of matching your books to your bank account is called bank reconciliation.
 Making sure your receipts match the amount debited from your account is imperative.
 Mistakes happen, and companies can overcharge you, or even charge you twice!